EiadurRahman/thingESP_micropython/README.md

 Imagine you want to use Whatsapp to control a microcontroller...

-you search something similar on the internet and found a solution, which is Twilio connected with the thingESP server.
+you search something similar on the internet and found a solution, a simple script/code which uses Twilio connected with the thingESP server.
-But there is a problem you are a hardcore Micropython user and ThinngESP is based on arduino.
+But there is a problem.
+You are a hardcore Micropython user and ThinngESP script is based on arduino.
 If you are anything like me you don't want to learn a whole new language, for a single project.

 DON't worry I got you.....